Ahzu-Direct-Tech/json-feed-manager/README.md

 Software support is available by submitting an "issue".
 Please attach any files that may help demonstrate the "issue".

-Please follow this repo if you'd like notificaiton of version updates.
+Please follow this repo if you'd like notification of version updates.

 [![Generic badge](https://img.shields.io/badge/Issues-New-green.svg)](https://github.com/rrirower/json-feed-manager/issues/new)